 It’s a blissful feeling, isn’t it?

 You really don’t have to do much at this point.
-Just give them that 2/3 an inch of water if there’s no rain, and watch them bloom into dazzling peony-shaped beauties.
+Just give them that two thirds of an inch of water if there’s no rain, and watch them bloom into dazzling peony-shaped beauties.

 You’ll be able to enjoy the flowers for about two weeks.
 In locations with a few hours of afternoon shade, they’ll last even longer.